kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 ## Alternatives

-- *Fixed absolute bound (no autodetect).* Simpler, but the right value is per-kernel, not one global constant.
+- *Fixed absolute bound (no derivation).* Simpler, but the right value is per-kernel, not one global constant.
+- *A default bound when the size cannot be read.* Rejected in review: a guessed bound can hide a real change; keeping the exact comparison and letting the administrator set the bound is safer.
 - *Fraction of node RAM.* Rejected: the kernel image does not scale with RAM, so a fraction would tolerate multi-GiB changes on large machines and hide a real memory loss.